tmiz/openmp_script/README.md

-# The script to build Intel OpenMP Runtime on Mavericks
+# A method to build Intel OpenMP Runtime on Mavericks

 ## Preparation